DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ### Add middleware

-Similarly, the middleware pipeline for this application will be similar to the WebClient with the addition of the BFF middleware and the BFF endpoints:
+Similarly, the middleware pipeline for this application will resemble the WebClient, with the addition of the BFF middleware and the BFF endpoints:

 ```cs
 var app = builder.Build();